-Reclamation Deposits and Surety Bonds-As of March 31, 2024, and December 31, 2023, we had \$ 26.9 million and \$ 26.8 million, respectively, of security placed principally with the State of Utah and the Bureau of Land Management ("BLM") for eventual reclamation of our various facilities.
-As of March 31, 2024, \$ 0.5 million consisted of long-term restricted cash deposits and \$ 26.4 million was secured by surety bonds issued by an insurer.
-As of December 31, 2023, \$ 0.5 million consisted of long-term restricted cash deposits and \$ 26.3 million was secured by surety bonds issued by an insurer.
+Reclamation Deposits and Surety Bonds-As of March 31, 2024 June 30, 2024, and December 31, 2023, we had \$26.9 million \$27.1 million and \$26.8 million, respectively, of security placed principally with the State of Utah and the Bureau of Land Management ("BLM") and the States of Utah and New Mexico for eventual reclamation of our various facilities.
+As of March 31, 2024 June 30, 2024, \$0.5 million consisted of long-term restricted cash deposits and \$26.4 million \$26.6 million was secured by surety bonds issued by an insurer.
+As of December 31, 2023, \$0.5 million consisted of long-term restricted cash deposits and \$26.3 million was secured by surety bonds issued by an insurer.
 The restricted cash deposits are included in "Other assets, net" on the condensed consolidated balance sheets and the surety bonds are held in place by an annual fee paid to the issuer.

-We may be required to post additional security to fund future reclamation obligations as reclamation plans are updated or as statutory and regulatory requirements change.
+We may be required to post additional security to fund future reclamation obligations as reclamation plans are updated or as statutory, and regulatory, or other agency requirements change.